inside.ewu.edu

 Pre-requisites: MUSC 121.

-This class consists of: keyboard harmonization, improvisation, score-reading, sight-reading, repertoire, accompanying skills, technique, scales and chords.
+Consists of keyboard harmonization, improvisation, score-reading, sight-reading, repertoire, accompanying skills, technique, scales and chords.
+Covers all required materials for the Piano Proficiency exam.

 MUSC 126.
 HONORS KEYBOARD.
 1 Credit.